mjbradvica/personal-website-articles/2022/covariance-and-contravariance-quick-guide.md

 }
 ```

-By adding this keyword we are defining a rule that states--Any type returned by this method may be assigned to a base type.
+By adding this keyword we are defining a rule that states: any type returned by this method may be assigned to a base type.

-Assuming we had class A and class B that was derived from A we could do the following.
+Assuming we have class A, and class B that was derived from A, we could do the following:

 ```csharp
 A baseType = IMyInterface<B>;